 |For Master's Entry Program in Nursing (MEPN) Students|

 Coursework and clinical residency in the PNP-PC specialty provides didactic and practical knowledge development in advanced pediatric health assessment; family/child/adolescent development and theory; pediatric physiology and pathophysiology; nutritional and pharmacologic management in pediatrics; clinical management of the pediatric patient in primary and chronic care, pediatric sociocultural and ethical issues, and professional role development for the PNP.

 In the first year, courses are taken in the Graduate core curriculum, and clinical skills begin development in the primary care setting.
 In the second year, the specialty includes further coursework in pediatric complex care, and clinical experiences include more advanced primary care skills and exposure to the outpatient specialty or chronic care setting.
 A total of at least 540 clinical hours are required to meet licensure requirements for the state of California, as well as national certification by the PNCB.

-Post-master’s students may complete the PNP-PC specialty in 5-6 quarters, depending on acceptability of previous coursework.
-Previous clinical hours will generally NOT be credited towards completion of the specialty, unless completed recently through another UCSF specialty in the area of pediatric primary care.
+Post-Master’s students may complete the PNP-PC specialty in 5 to 6 quarters, depending on acceptability of previous coursework.
+Previous clinical hours will generally not be credited towards completion of the specialty, unless completed recently through another UCSF specialty in the area of pediatric primary care.

 Abbey Alkon, RN, PhD, FAAN